Information for newly admitted students

 Orientation is a key part of your preparation for studying at the graduate level at Trent University and is a great opportunity to connect with new graduate students from Canada and around the world.

 Our team at the School of Graduate Studies (SGS) is looking forward to meeting and welcoming each of you.
-To start, if you have not already done so, please visit our Welcome Site.
+If you have not already done so, please visit our Welcome Site.

-Additionally, you will find below targeted resources and recordings of events, offering information on a variety of topics including registration, becoming a Graduate Teaching Assistantship (GTA), health insurance, finances, everything you need to know as a new international student, student services and more!
+Additionally, you will find below targeted resources and recordings of past events, offering information on a variety of topics including registration, Graduate Teaching Assistantships (GTA), health insurance, finances, everything you need to know as a new international student, student services and more!

 Take time to carefully look over your offer of admission and understand the details of your offer.
 Confirm that any outstanding conditions have been met to finalize your entrance to graduate school.
 Review your finances and understand your funding and your costs.